Watch the highlight video from 2018 to get a taste.

 What should I pack?

-- Clothes you don’t mind getting dirty or possibly losing
+- Clothes you don’t mind getting dirty.
+It’s late September so pack layers.

 - Bedding: sleeping bag or sheets and blankets.
 All bunks are twin-sized.